 Polonnaruwa was the royal capital of Sri Lanka from 1070 CE until 1310 CE.
 These fantastic ruins became a UNESCO World Heritage site in 1982.
-It is a popular cultural attraction in Sri Lanka, and part of the Cultural Triangle that includes Sigiriya, Anuradhapura, Dambulla, and Kandy.
-The details of Polonnaruwa as a tourist attraction can be found here.
-Any visit would be incomplete if you didn’t learn more about the rise and fall of Polonnaruwa.
+It is a popular cultural attraction in Sri Lanka, and part of the Cultural Triangle that includes Sigiriya, Anuradhapura, Dambulla, Pidurangala, Ibbankatuwa Megalithic Tombs, and Kandy.
+Any visit to Sri Lanka would be incomplete if you didn’t learn more about the rise and fall of Polonnaruwa.

 This story is about the rise and fall of Polonnaruwa as the royal seat of power.
 The common answer for why the capital was moved from Anuradhapura to Polonnaruwa or moved again from Polonnaruwa to Dambadeniya is the same – better defense from invading armies from southern India.
 An alternative or hidden factor for this move could be the global climate change experienced during these times.